dkarlinsky/azsmrc/azsmrc/Readme.txt

 	Finally, restart Azureus

-3.2  Installing the remote control program (FireFrog)
+3.2  Installing the remote control program

 		1. Create a directory of your choice and extract the contents of the FireFrog.zip as well as lib.zip there